Nivshitz/AlertCircle/README.md

-# 🚨 AlertCircle - Real-Time Bylaw Violation Alert System
+# 🚨 AlertCircle – Real-Time Community Alert System for Bylaw Enforcement Activity

-AlertCircle is a real-time alerting system that notifies nearby users when bylaw officers are spotted.
-It simulates user activity, processes geo-tagged alerts, enriches them with user proximity data, and visualizes everything in a live map and notification feed.
+AlertCircle is a real-time, location-based alert system that allows users to report several sightings — such as officers issuing tickets — and instantly notify others nearby.
+Designed for community-driven awareness, it leverages Apache Kafka, Spark, MongoDB, Airflow, and AWS to deliver alerts, with live map, and a notification feed.

 ![Architecture](./docs/AlertCircle_FinalVersion.jpg)